jm199504/ANTAI/README.md

 User E : (Item e，Item f,Item g)

-Purpose: Predict User A will buy what items
+Purpose: What items will User_ A buy ?

 Firstly, finding A's friends who have one of the same item,  and resulting as user B, C and D.